hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   **Coin Toss**:
   I was first tasked with generating 4 sets of data for later usage.
 However, I think this adds an unnecessary level of error-prone manual entry.
 As a result, I decided to instead generate the data on the fly for each different run of the program.
 Therefore, my results can be run multiple times to create a better picture of the random nature of the experiment.

   I was next tasked with finding the average of the datasets, which I do so by adding each element together.
-Here, it is worth noting that I use Python's embedded library 'functool', as it is far better optimized th
+Here, it is worth noting that I use Python's embedded library 'functool', as it is far more optimized than using manual iteration with an accumulator.
+This allows me to, combined with Python's ``lambda`` I also enjoy using new methods of coding in general.

+  Next, I was tasked with finding the
 - # Conclusion
   ~~